 Students receive dedicated support from their mentor, including resume and portfolio critique, and a review of LinkedIn and GitHub profiles to ensure the best possible presentation to prospective employers.
 We will help you define criteria to guide your job search, and implement a process and cadence for managing the search.

 Our program trains you to be industry ready for your first position as a data scientist, capable of taking on machine learning work.

 The job prep works the same for international students, but our industry contacts primarily consist of companies in major U.S. tech hubs like NYC and SF.
 Most of our advice will be targeted for the US market but is generally applicable everywhere.

 First, all students must have an external monitor serving as a second screen.
 This is necessary when you are learning data science in a distance learning environment.

 Second, we strongly recommend a Mac or Linux-based computer.
 All our instruction will be for these types of operating systems and we do not have the resources to support issues that may arise with Windows PCs.
 If you have installed open source software, setup the Python development environment and used the PowerShell console, you should be fine on Windows.

 You will not have to purchase any software, however, we may recommend paid apps or services that can enhance your productivity.

 We have the most comprehensive curriculum of any data science bootcamp.
 At the minimum, the program will take 600 hours to complete.
 If you tackle optional assignments, explore electives and go deep into your final projects, the program could easily take 1000+ hours.

-If you are a working professional, it will take anywhere from 6-12 months to complete.
-If you are able to commit to the program on a full-time basis, you should be able to complete it within 4 months depending on your background.
+If you are a working professional, it will most likely take anywhere from 6-12 months to complete.
+If you are able to commit to the program on a full-time basis, you can complete it in less than 16 weeks.